pulp/pulp/docs/plugins/plugin-writer/index.rst

 .. toctree::
    :maxdepth: 2

+   planning-guide
    checklist
    first-plugin
    basics
    releasing
    cli

-The Pulp :doc:`../plugin-api/index` is versioned separately from the Pulp Core and consists of everything importable within the :mod:`pulpcore.plugin` namespace.
+The Pulp :doc:`../plugin-api/overview` is versioned separately from the Pulp Core and consists of everything importable within the :mod:`pulpcore.plugin` namespace.
 When writing plugins, care should be taken to only import Pulp Core components exposed in this namespace; importing from elsewhere within the Pulp Core (e.g. importing directly from ``pulpcore.app``, ``pulpcore.exceptions``, etc.)